The BERD Methods Core has two main objectives:

 BERD methodologists form long-term partnerships with clinical and translational scientists, providing expertise in study design, analysis, implementation of methodology, and interpretation of results.

-The BERD Methods Core is partially supported with funds from Duke’s Clinical and Translational Science Award (Duke CTSA; UL1TR002553) and housed within Duke's Department of Biostatistics and Bioinformatics.
+The BERD Methods Core is primarily supported with funds from Duke’s Clinical and Translational Science Award (Duke CTSA; UL1TR002553) and housed within Duke's Department of Biostatistics and Bioinformatics.